 - Coupling (Loose vs Tight).
 2013.
 In Penuel, K.B., Statler, M. and R. Hagen (Eds.), Encyclopedia of Crisis Management, SAGE Publishing.
 Pp. 183-184.
 M. Pilar Opazo and Dario Rodriguez.

-- “Multimodal Innovation: Creating New Experiences in the Context of Haute Cuisine”, with Micki Eisenman, Michal Frenkel and Varda Wasserman.
+“Material Work: New Product Development in the Context of Molecular Gastronomy,” with Micki Eiseman, Michal Frenkel and Varda Wasermann

 - “Revitalizing the Concept of Sociotechnical Systems in Science and Technology Studies.”